Mis establos!!!

 26. Internships

 Catherine De Lange of Naturejobs is collating (as of December 2012) information on internships.
 Hopefully more of them are paid than unpaid (everyone boo hisses at unpaid internships because they don't pay people for their work and exclude people who can't afford to work for free for a few months).
-Watch this space, or rather look at Nature's space.
+More info at Nature's space though I don't know if they still have a dedicated section for internships as we head into 2014.

 30. Royal Academies, Royal Colleges and Royal Societies